 Gliding to the driver’s side of the vehicle, he pulled out a larger gun and pointed it at Orhan.
 Once the bullets stopped and they saw the gunman flee, the husband called for help on the citizens band radio in his car.
 His wife left the car and walked over to investigate.
 Instead of finding Orhan in his pristine plaid sports jacket and tie, she found what she would describe to authorities as a “blood man.”

 Many bystanders reported seeing the jogger flee in the direction of Dunkin’ Donuts at the bottom of Newton Street where it meets Union Square.
-According to Macone, a few of his fellow officers were enjoying a break within earshot of the gunfire.
+According to Macone, a few of his fellow officers were eating inside the Dunkin’ within earshot of the gunfire.
 The distance from Orhan’s vehicle to the Dunkin’ Donuts was about 400 feet.
 The cafe itself is just across the square from the police station.

 Two guns — a .357 magnum Ruger revolver and a 9 mm Browning semiautomatic pistol — were found at different locations near Orhan’s car.
 Part of a jogging suit and a pair of sunglasses worn by the jogger were found.
 Conflicting witness accounts also put another jogger — with a slightly different physical description— running in the opposite direction.
 Some said they saw a man with two guns; others, just one.
 There were multiple witnesses to the shooting and the immediate aftermath.
 The woman who had a “buzz on” from smoking pot and had recognized the jogger from the nearby Roosevelt Towers right before the shooting watched him flee by turning left down Emerson Street, right on Everett and then back onto Newton Street before disappearing into Union Square.
 Another believed they saw the jogger run a complete triangle around the block and run back up by Orhan’s car to peer inside before fleeing.
 It was as if the assailant had been everywhere and nowhere at once.